Learning with Importance Weighted Variational Inference: Numerical experiments

-As $d$ increases, we expect $\mathrm{SNR}[\gradREP[M,N,d][\phi_k]]$ to collapse to $\mathrm{SNR}[\gradREP[M,1,d][\phi_k]]$ unless we use an unpractical amount of samples $N$ (\Cref{ex:GaussianHighDim}), meaning that the asymptotic behavior \eqref{eq:predictThmtwo} will not reflect the observed SNRs anymore.
-This is indeed what we observe in Figure \ref{fig:GaussianExample} ($N = 10^0$ corresponds to $\mathrm{SNR}[\gradREP[1,1,d][\phi_k]] = \epsilon$), with the particularity that the weight collapse occurs quicker the higher the value of $\epsilon$, that is the further the variational approximation is to the target posterior density.
-Interpreting the different values of $\epsilon$ as different stages of the training procedure, \Cref{ex:GaussianHighDim} sheds light on the role the flexibility of the variational family plays in the success of the VR-IWAE bound framework.
+As $d$ increases, $\mathrm{SNR}[\gradREP[1,N][\phi_k]]$ should revert to $\mathrm{SNR}[\gradREP[1,1][\phi_k]]$ according to \Cref{ex:GaussianHighDim} unless the number of samples $N$ is very large or $\epsilon$ is small, meaning that the asymptotic behavior \eqref{eq:predictThmtwo} will not reflect the observed SNRs anymore.
+This is indeed what we observe in Figure \ref{fig:GaussianExample} ($N = 10^0$ corresponds to $\mathrm{SNR}[\gradREP[1,1][\phi_k]] = \epsilon$), with the weight collapse occurring quicker the higher the value of $\epsilon$, that is the further the variational approximation is from the target posterior density.
+Interpreting the different values of $\epsilon$ as different stages of the training procedure, \Cref{ex:GaussianHighDim} sheds light on the role the flexibility of the variational family plays in the success of the REP gradient estimator: the advantages of using the REP gradient estimator with $N>1$ instead of with $N=1$ arise after an initial training period ensuring that the quality of the variational approximation increases. \looseness=-1

-\Cref{ex:GaussianHighDim} also predicts the collapse of the DREP gradient estimator as $d$ increases, such as the collapse $\PE(\gradREP[M,N,d][\phi_k])$ to $\PE(\gradREP[M,1,d][\phi_k])$.
-Similarly to the REP case, this collapse is well-observed by setting a high value for $\epsilon$, see Figure \ref{fig:GaussianExampleDREP} in which $\epsilon = 2$.
-The IWAE case ($\alpha = 0$) unfolds in the same manner as $d$ increases and it is provided in \Cref{app:num:GaussEx} for the sake of completeness.
-We now move on to a second numerical experiment. \looseness=-1
+Additional results for the DREP gradient estimator and for the IWAE case $(\alpha = 0)$ leading to similar conclusions are provided in \Cref{app:num:GaussEx} for the sake of completeness. \looseness=-1